sherpal8/fe-nc-news-react/README.md

 At the top right, you will note that you are logged in by default as username `jessjelly`.

 **Gentle note: Important**
 To post and delete comments, you will need to enter all 3 details as below.
 The username and fullname matches the database (credentials) in the backend to allow for function.
-Additionally, as the backend is currently deficient with regardss to passwords data, frontend functional logic has been hardcoded to accept the password as 123 only.
+Additionally, as the backend is currently deficient with regards to passwords data, frontend functional logic has been hardcoded to accept the password as 123 only.
-username: jessjelly
+**username**: jessjelly
-fullname: Jess Jelly
+**fullname** : Jess Jelly
-password: 123
+**password** : 123

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).